- Audit on SQL Server (Server Audit)

 - SQL Server - How to use auditing to map actual required permissions on a user

-- SQL Server - Trigger to prevent and prevent table changes
+- SQL Server - Trigger to prevent and prevent changes to tables

 - SQL Server - How to Create a Data Change History for Your Tables (Audit Logs)